 Let’s keep the momentum going in 2017 and save even more energy during the upcoming 10th anniversary of Earth Hour!

 For energy conservation tips at home open How To Conserve Energy At Home (pdf, 5.2 MB).

-For energy conservation tips for businesses open How To Conserve Energy At Business (pdf, 2.9 MB)
+For energy conservation tips for businesses open How To Conserve Energy At Business (pdf)

 The town encourages residents to conserve energy!